You’re here because you want to learn about email threads.

 Scroll down to Email.
 Turn on Organize by Thread:

-Your emails will now threaded on the Outlook mobile app.
+Your emails will now appear as threads in the Outlook mobile app.

 3. Apple Mail